robotframework/robotframework/CONTRIBUTING.rst

 Make sure to run all of the tests before submitting a pull request to be sure that your changes do not break anything.
 If you can, test in multiple environments and interpreters (Windows, Linux, OS X, different Python versions etc).
-Pull requests are also automatically tested on continuous integration.
+Pull requests are also automatically tested by GitHub Actions.

 Executing changed code
 ''''''''''''''''''''''

 If you want to manually verify the changes, an easy approach is directly running the `<src/robot/run.py>`_ script that is part of Robot Framework itself.
-Alternatively you can use the `<rundevel.py>`_ script that sets some command line options and environment variables to ease executing tests under the `<atest/testdata>`_ directory.
+Alternatively, you can use the `<rundevel.py>`_ script that sets some command line options and environment variables to ease executing tests under the `<atest/testdata>`_ directory.
 It also automatically creates a ``tmp`` directory in the project root and writes all outputs there.

-If you want to install the current code locally, you can do it like ``python setup.py install`` as explained in `<INSTALL.rst>`_.
-For instructions how to create a distribution that allows installing elsewhere see `<BUILD.rst>`_.

 Acceptance tests
 ''''''''''''''''